 “Narrative strategies are the techniques that writers utilize to tell the story”

-The writers specifically use these techniques to write a story in an efficient manner that would appeal the reader.
+The writers specifically use these techniques to write a story in an efficient manner that would appeal to the reader.
 The narrative strategies include plot, narrative structure, point of view, characterization, symbolism, flashbacks, imagery, stream of consciousness, diction etc.

 All these strategies demonstrate how the writer has communicated his message to the audience.
 Chinua Achebe has used all the narrative strategies so proficiently in Anthills of the Savannah.
 Sometimes, the reader finds them more interesting than the content itself.